 After they had been liberated by the German victory in southern Norway, most of the paratroopers volunteered to jump into the isolated Narvik front in northern Norway to help the hard pressed men of Generalleutnabt Eduard Dietl’s 3rd Gebirgsdivision, fighting from 16 May and many dying under the leadership of Leutnant Mössinger.

 Schmidt, the paratroopers' leader at Dombås, received the Knight’s Cross of the Iron Cross on 24 May 1940.
-He later recovered from the wounds he had suffered, and in 1941 wrote a book detailing his experiences before being killed by French resistance fighters in 1944.
+He later recovered from his wounds, and in 1941 wrote a book detailing his experiences.
+In 1944 he was killed by French resistance fighters.